OpenSees/OpenSeesDocumentation/source/user/manual/model/multiSupportPattern.rst

 .. warning::

-   The results for the responses at the nodes are the **ABSOLUTE** values, and not relative values as in the case of a UniformExciatation.
+   The results for the responses at the nodes are the **ABSOLUTE** values, and not relative values as in the case of a UniformExcitation.

    When using MultiSupport pattern, the ground motions are applied by specifying for each constrained node a ground motion.
 This is done using the :ref:`imposedMotion` command.
 The ground motions at each of the supports is specified using a :ref:`groundMotion`.
-When enforcing the constraint at the node, the imposedMotion constraint will obtain the **displacement** from the fround motion.
-If the groundMotion was built by user specifying the accelaration, the **trapezoidal** rule is used for integration to obtain the **displacements**.
+When enforcing the constraint at the node, the imposedMotion constraint will obtain the **displacement** from the ground motion.
+If the groundMotion was built by user specifying the acceleration, the **trapezoidal** rule is used for integration to obtain the **displacements**.

 .. admonition:: Example:

-   The following example shows how to construct a **Multi-Suppert Excitation** pattern with a tag of **1* that will constrain the nodes **1**, **4**, and **7** to move in the **1** dof direcection with the ground Motion supplied by the **groundMotion** with tag **101**, whose displacement is given by **timeSeries** with a tag of 3.
+   The following example shows how to construct a **Multi-Support Excitation** pattern with a tag of **1* that will constrain the nodes **1**, **4**, and **7** to move in the **1** dof direction with the ground Motion supplied by the **groundMotion** with tag **101**, whose displacement is given by **timeSeries** with a tag of 3.

    1. **Tcl Code**